Danube Sinkhole: History

-In January 1937, the "Donau-Aach-Gesetz" gave the Reich Minister the authority to decide on necessary measures and who was to pay the costs.
+In January 1937, the "Donau-Aach-Gesetz" gave the Reich Minister for Agriculture the authority to decide on necessary measures and who was to pay the costs.

 After WWII, in 1967, a canal was built between Immendingen and Möhringen, which brings water to Tuttlingen during times of low water levels.

 Outlook

 As the karst is developing, future sinkhole stretches cannot be accurately predicted.
 The underground river Danube annually removes about 7,000 tons of lime, that is 2,700 m3 in volume, from the karst system.
 Future expansions or collapses in the underground system are conceivable, which would show above ground as sinkholes or ponors.

 In the long run, today's upper Danube will probably be redirected entirely into the Radolfzeller Aach, and thus to the Rhine.
 This would mean that other tributaries that are currently insignificant would become the new headwaters of the Danube.
 The Danube has experienced a similar stream capture further upstream, during the Würm glaciation, when the Feldberg-Danube was captured by the Wutach at the Wutach Gorge near Blumberg.